taichi/modernjs/modernjs.en.md

 The reason why these can not be taken into consideration is simple because it does not provide convenience that greatly exceeds npm script.
 Since there are many objects to be learned at all, I do not want to pay learning costs to the task runner as much as possible.

-Still, the reason why [gulp] can be considered is performance.
-[Gulp] is a task runner that places Node 's Stream API at the center of task construction and operates at high speed.
+Still, the reason why [gulp] can be considered is performance. [gulp] is a task runner that places Node 's Stream API at the center of task construction and operates at high speed.

 In the code base of hundreds of thousands of rows level, it is expected that the execution time of the build can be shortened as much as possible, as well as the test execution time should be shorter.